-The Company may not be able to supply gas to a customer in the Hazira Field whose contract runs until mid-2016.
-The Company had previously planned to supply gas from the D6 Block to such customer.
-Due to a change in the gas allocation policy by the GOI, the Company may not be able to meet its obligations under the contract with gas supply from the D6 Block.
-The Company has notified the customer that the underperformance of the reservoir is a force majeure event.
+The Company may not be able to supply gas to a customer in Hazira whose contract runs until April 2016.
+The Company has notified the customer that the underperformance of reservoir is a force majeure event.
 The customer does not agree with this position and has served a notice of arbitration on the Company.
-The arbitration is in process and the matter is sub judice in a court of law.
-The Company believes that the outcome is not determinable at this time.
-See "Other Properties - India - Hazira Field".
+The arbitration is in process.
+The Company believes that the outcome is not determinable.
+Refer "Other Properties - India - Hazira Field" for details.